Free-Software-Melbourne/Commons-Clause/slides/commons1.md

 ===

-## The future
+## The Future...
 <hr />

-- no further revisions in 2 years
+No further revisions in 2 years

-- reshaping the portfolio of freedoms
+Reshaping the portfolio of freedoms

-- individual company licenses
+Individual company license trend continues

 Note:
 - no further revisions in 2 years